-Orlando Bloom, Elijah Wood And Others Gather Together For A ‘Lord Of The Rings’ Reunion
+Orlando Bloom, Elijah Wood, And Others Gather For A ‘Lord Of The Rings’ Reunion

 — Dominic Monaghan. (@DomsWildThings) January 31, 2017

-Just Jared posted the video of the five actors acting out their scene in the mines of Moria—the dwarf kingdom of Ghimli (John Rhys-Davies).
+Just Jared posted the video of the five actors acting out their scene in the mines of Moria.

 Mortensen was holding a stick while Bloom was holding a fork pretending it was a bow.
-Wood, Monaghan and Boyd were also using cutlery as weapons while they were pretending to get ready for a fight against a cave troll.
+Wood, Monaghan, and Boyd were also using cutlery as weapons while they were pretending to get ready for a fight against a cave troll.

 The former cast members couldn’t keep a straight face while trying to reenact the scene but the onlookers were happy just to see them getting back together even if it was just a mini-reunion.

-Despite not having worked together for quite some time the five actors have been busy with other projects of their own.
+Despite not having worked together for quite some time, the five actors have been busy with other projects of their own.

 Wood recently finished airing the first season of his newest series Dirk Gently’s Holistic Detective Agency where he plays a former bellhop who becomes an unwilling sidekick to an eccentric detective.
 Second season of the show is expected to air this year.